shopgate/connect-doc/markdown/guides/technical/engage/creating-custom-routes.md

 # Creating Custom Routes

 You can create new pages for your extensions using custom routes.
-Follow these steps to add a new page to [__Shopgate Engage__](https://www.shopgate.com/en/solutions/engage-mobile-app/).
+Follow these steps to add a new page to you app.

 First, create the components inside your extension.